-Compliance with Section 26 (3) of the Banks and Other Financial Institutions Act, 2020 and Central Bank of Nigeria circular BSD/1/2004 ii.
-Related party transactions and balances are disclosed in Note 43 to the interim consolidated and separate financial statements in compliance with the Central Bank of Nigeria circular BSD/1/2004.
+Compliance with Section 26 (3) of the Banks and Other Financial Institutions Act, 2020 and Central Bank of Nigeria circular BSD/1/2004 i.
 The Company and Group paid penalties in respect of contravention of the Banks and Other Financial Institutions Act of Nigeria and CBN Circulars during the period ended 30 June 2023.
 Details of penalties paid are disclosed in Note 41 to the interim consolidated and separate financial statements.